Undergraduate Aid Offer

 - Important Dates: Monitor financialaid.wvu.edu for important deadlines.

-- Follow Us: You can also follow us on Facebook ( WVUSFSS) or Twitter ( @WVUSFSS) for updates, reminders, tips, and scholarship opportunities!
+- Follow Us: You can also follow us on Facebook (WVUHUB) or Twitter (@WVUHUB) for updates, reminders, tips, and scholarship opportunities!

 - Donors and Sponsors: Donors and sponsors of financial aid and scholarship programs may, at their discretion, obtain grades and demographic information about recipients.
 If you do not want this information released, submit an online request to the Mountaineer Hub.